Christopher Daniels: Other media

 He also appeared uncredited in the 2013 parody film, 30 Nights of Paranormal Activity with the Devil Inside the Girl with the Dragon Tattoo as Bane.

 Covell appeared in the episode "Deadpool Vs. The Punisher" of the stop-motion animated web series Marvel Superheroes: What the--?! as the Punisher.

-In 2017 Christopher Daniels worked as a Stunt performer for Universal Studios Hollywood, in the Water World Stuntacular show, he played the Deacon, while away from Ring of Honor, this is a live action show based on the film Water World, it takes place in a arena in a 60-gallon pool with pyrotechnics and live motor stunts.
+In 2017 Covell worked as a stunt performer for Universal Studios Hollywood.
+In the Water World Stuntacular show, he played the Deacon while away from Ring of Honor, a live-action show based on the film Water World in an arena in a 1.4 million gallon pool with pyrotechnics and live motor stunts.

 Personal life

 Covell married his college sweetheart, a substitute teacher named Lisa, in June 1993.
 They have two children.

-Covell earned a degree in theater from Methodist College in Fayetteville, North Carolina, and initially planned to become an actor.
+Covell earned a degree in theater from Methodist College in Fayetteville, North Carolina, and initially planned on becoming an actor before ultimately deciding to pursue a professional wrestling career.

 Covell is a comic book fan, having read Marvel Comics since he was a child, and his favorite character is Wolverine.
 He trades comics with other wrestlers, including Samoa Joe, Alex Shelley, and Homicide.
 Covell has also co-written a comic book based on his wrestling persona which was published by Aw Yeah Comics on April 23, 2014.

-Covell's best friend and fellow professional wrestler AJ Styles' first son's middle name was taken after him, that being Ajay Covell Jones (Styles' real name being Allen Jones).
+Covell's best friend and fellow professional wrestler AJ Styles' first son's middle name was taken after him, that being Ajay Covell Jones (with Styles' real name being Allen Jones).